Video Editing Software

 Apple Final Cut Pro / Studio

-FCP gained a lot of momentum from the late 1990s to become the most popular choice for mid-range video professionals.
-It now enjoys being something of an industry standard, or at least a widely-accepted and familiar application.
-This makes it very useful for compatibility, ease of transition for new staff and different production houses, etc.
+Final Cut Pro gained a lot of momentum from the late 1990s to become the most popular choice for mid-range video professionals.
+For many years it was something of an industry standard, or at least a widely-accepted and familiar application.
+This made it very useful for compatibility, ease of transition for new staff and different production houses, etc.

 Adobe